dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 The app is of course not usable like this.
 We can fix this by providing shared storage to this app.

-&#x3009;First create a PVC with the appropriate setting in a file called `cns-rwx-pvc.yml` with below contents:
+&#8680; First create a PVC with the appropriate setting in a file called `cns-rwx-pvc.yml` with below contents:

 <kbd>cns-rwx-pvc.yml:</kbd>